m0rk4/effective-java-samples/README.md

 _Represents a diary in the format of git commits + README quick reference_

+_Some items / chapters were omitted since they were familiar to me_

 # CONTENTS:
 - [2.
 Creating and destroying objects](#2-creating-and-destroying-objects)
     - [1.
 Use static factory methods](#1-use-static-factory-methods)